 Just hanging around for a few hours and then seeking a new subject is not considered time.
 If you want to deliver intimate details, you observe, you will have to sit with your subject for hours until it does that for you again, not only to observe it but this time capture it.

 It’s a watching and waiting game.
 So basically, this ties in with patience as animals require patience to get familiar.
 A tripod would be handy.

 Identify the “rules” and break the one that doesn’t fit in.

 Every profession has some rules, and so does photography.
 No matter what the genre, there comes a manual of guidelines to follow.
 These are unwritten yet known to all and have become the foundation of excellent photography – regardless of type, nature, or time.

 So wildlife photography comes with its own set of rules that are certain to be applied for success.
 Their application makes Wildlife Photography.

-Easier to understand, for example, the right exposure, when to use the histogram, and how to properly compose, etc. These guidelines have been ingrained in the world of wildlife photography and have become a vital aspect of it.
+Easier to understand, for example, the right exposure, when to use the histogram, and how to properly compose, etc. These guidelines have been ingrained in wildlife photography and have become a vital aspect of it.

 Thus, you need to memorize them and follow them subconsciously to gain the ability to capture that brief yet spectacular moment accurately.

 Once you become familiar with the “rules” and know the guidelines thoroughly, you need to start applying them practically.
 But remember, every situation is different.
 Don’t try to make the rules fit in.
 Just bend and break the rules as you seem fit.

-As now, you know the rules well, you can cut them where you know they don’t work.
+As of now, you know the rules well.
+You can cut them where you know they don’t work.
 Push the boundaries where you can, as extraordinary things don’t happen within the boundaries.
 If you don’t want your results to be turned out as stock-standard images and typical to the eye, you have to put in some extra effort and go beyond limits.